Record-Breaking May Temperatures Lead to Heatwave Disruptions in Britain and Europe

 What Happened

-The UK and several European capitals have experienced unseasonably high temperatures, with the UK provisionally breaking its highest daily minimum temperature record for May for three nights in a row.
+Britain and parts of Europe have experienced record-breaking May temperatures, with the UK seeing its highest daily minimum temperature for three nights in a row and related disruptions including water supply issues and safety incidents.

 Why It Matters